Seteco/Somorrostro/Monitoring-SYNPROXY.md

 Well, guys **this site is not a test bed for DDoS**.
 Please don't do this.

-If you are going to do it, please do it right.
+If you are going to do it though, please do it right.
 SYNPROXY is about spoofed packets.
 Instructing exploited wordpress installations to attack the demo site, **is not a DDoS SYNPROXY can detect**.

 Next, http://netdata.firehol.org is behind cloudflare.com, so **you are actually attacking them**.
 You are not going to see the traffic they detected as spoofed on the demo site (you are reaching the demo site, through their proxies).